d9pouces/StarterPyth/doc/source/introduction.rst

 Introduction
 ============

-After years of Python programming, it seems hard to create from scratch a well-written project. :mod:`starterpyth` provides help to create such a project.
+Even after several years of Python programming, it seems hard to create *from scratch* a well-structured project. :mod:`starterpyth` provides some help to create such a project.

 If everyone has different criterion to qualify a project as 'well-written'.
-However, we can isolate some objectives.
+However, we can isolate some obvious ones.

     * follow Python guidelines,
     * follow common guidelines of the current OS,
-    * respect a given coding style,
+    * respect a given coding style (e.g., PEP008),
     * provide a documentation (often in HTML) with examples,
     * pass unitary tests,
     * easy translation in different languages,